neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/js-conditions-and-booleans.md

 }
 ```

-If the condition is not a boolean, it is converted into one by the `truthy` / `falsy` property of
+If the condition is not a boolean, it is converted into one by type coersion.
+This can be used to
-that value.
-An if statement does not need an else statement.
+check whether a value is not 0 or an empty string:

 ```js
 const name = 'Alex';